 Uncle Arthur/Sell Me A Coat/Rubber Band/Love You Till Tuesday/There Is A Happy Land/We Are Hungry Men/When I Live My Dream/Little Bombardier/Silly Boy Blue/Come And Buy My Toys/Join The Gang/She's Got Medals/Maid Of Bond Street/Please Mr. Gravedigger.

 Besides the songs on his debut album (itself extensively covered under Albums), David released three contemporary singles: Rubber Band/The London Boys (Deram DM 107), The Laughing Gnome/The Gospel According To Tony Day (Deram DM 123) and Love You Till Tuesday/Did You Ever Have A Dream (Deram DM 135).
 The single versions of 'Rubber Band' and 'Love You Till Tuesday' were new recordings and differed from the album versions (see their entries in the song section).
-Together with a trio of previously unreleased songs included on The World Of David Bowie plus the singles released between 1964-66 (see below), they form the material that has been recycled over and over again.
+Together with a trio of previously unreleased songs on The World Of David Bowie, the Vocalion/Parlophone/Pye singles from 1964-66 and a handful of songs recorded in 1968-69, they form the material that has been recycled over and over again.

 (Decca SPA 58), 1970 (UK)